Theme for 2013: WordPress is not just for Blogs Anymore

 In 2013, WP Engine is going to be adding several new features to our platform, as well as our service.
 We’re also going to expand our content strategy, and community interaction to match that.

 Starting today, you’ll find monthly themes for all the content that we share, both on our blog, and on contributed posts.

 January’s theme is “WordPress isn’t just for blogs anymore,” and we’d like to put an end to that misconception once and for all.
 Now, for many of you, this may not be news because you’ve been using WordPress as your go-to App Engine and CMS for your client work and your own projects since 2010 or so.
 However, we believe that in 2013, WordPress as a whole is going to see massive adoption inside Fortune 500 companies as those large organizations realize what the WordPress Community has been preaching for the past year or two: WordPress is not just for blogs!

 WordPress is for Apps.
 It’s for Platforms.
 It’s for online games.
 It’s for eCommerce.
 It’s for corporate microsites.
 It’s for large companies who want to maximize their web presence, and want the simplest solution possible.

-In preparation, WP Engine has built a hosting platform to be the solution of choice for these businesses while still remaining true to our roots in the WordPress Community.
+In preparation, WP Engine has built an enterprise WordPress hosting platform to be the solution of choice for these businesses while still remaining true to our roots in the WordPress Community.

 This month, we’re going to focus on how cutting-edge corporations and agencies are adopting WordPress.
 These companies already know that WordPress gives your company the tools to efficiently and securely manage a team of content producers on a corporate site, and companies like Constant Contact and HTC already have large WordPress implementations for their content marketing and apps online.
 They are taking advantage of myriad reasons why WordPress isn’t just for blogs anymore.